 Are Any Hoka Shoes Made in the USA?

 No Hoka shoes are currently made in the USA, although the company bases itself in Richmond, California, and has its headquarters in Goleta, California.
 In April 2013, Deckers Outdoor Corporation, an American company, bought Hoka Shoes for an undisclosed amount of money.
 Hoka Shoes is, in fact, a small company in comparison to many others.

 Now, some people would see the words American company attached at the front and think that it means they manufacture in the United States.
 We would hope that people will do more digging than that.
-Despite its parent company being an American company, they have no factories in the United States to produce the shoes.
+Although its parent company is an American company, they have no factories in the United States to produce the shoes.
 Hoka Shoes doesn’t give Americans manufacturing jobs.

-Although to be fair, that’s quite common with shoe companies who favor the manufacturing in either China or Vietnam.
+Although, to be fair, that’s quite common with shoe companies who favor manufacturing in either China or Vietnam.
 Vietnam has emerged as the new player in this market as China has grown more expensive.
 We will cover their manufacturing processes soon.